Kalka–Shimla Railway: Route

 The route winds from a height of 656 m at Kalka in the Himalayan Shivalik Hills foothills, past Dharampur, Solan, Kandaghat, Taradevi, Barog, Salogra, Totu (Jutogh) and Summerhill, to Shimla at an altitude of 2075 m.

 The difference in height between the two ends of line is 1419 m.

 Stations

 The alignment of the railway route from south to north, along the NH-5 on highway's western side till north of Jabli (Koti) and then on eastern side, is as follows.

 Bridges and viaducts

 The railway has 988 bridges and viaducts and a ruling gradient of 1 in 33, or three percent.
 It has 917 curves, and the sharpest is 48 degrees (a radius of 122.93 ft).

 The most architecturally complex bridge is No. 226 which spans a deep valley which required that it had to be constructed in five stages with each level having its own stone arched tier.

 Tunnels

 One hundred seven tunnels were originally built, but as a result of landslides only 102 remain in use.

+Fossil sites

+This route has the following fossil sites of Himachal Pradesh: